Flashback: The Frighteners (1996)

 Want to see some monster movies that are technically bad but are fun to watch?
 These may never live up to the standards of applauded horror movies, but you can’t say they aren’t fun to watch…

-Giant monster legend Godzilla returns to American comic books in 2025—with brand-new stories scheduled at both Marvel Comics and DC Comics.
-The King of Monsters will meet up again with the likes of Fantastic Four, Justice League, and more in brand-new comics stories.
+Giant monster legend Godzilla returns to American comic books in 2025—with brand-new stories at Marvel Comics and DC Comics.
+The King of Monsters will meet again with the likes of Fantastic Four and Justice League in brand-new stories.

 Monster Complex celebrates our articles that got the most views in the past year!
 Looking back at our most-read monster stories from 2024, including stories about monsters in books, movies, TV, music, comic books, and more.